-Scope of verification and retrofitting, and correctness of the Dynamical downscaling model:
+d)Scope of verification and retrofitting, and correctness of the Dynamical downscaling model:

-Ground-level compressive observed weather phenomena, elements-level impacts, sectoral-level impacts, and loss and damage scenarios will be able to provide attribute information for model fitness, forecast verification, and bias correctness at the end of the day.

-Leverage to develop the statistical model with the spatial and temporal resolution, high-resolution Dynamic downscale model on rapidly developing weather systems, e.g., Sand and dust storm, heatwave, dry spell, convective weather events (heavy rain, thunderstorm, hailstorm, lightning), severe thunderstorms, , high wind-induced impacts, heatwave, sand/dust storm) that have caused human lives and lost livestock.
+Ground-level compressive observed weather phenomena, element-level impacts, sectoral-level impacts, and loss and damage scenarios will provide attribute information for model fitness, forecast verification, and bias correction at the end of the day.
+Leverage to develop the statistical model with the spatial and temporal resolution, a high-resolution Dynamic Downscale model on rapidly developing weather systems, e.g., Sand and dust storm, heatwave, dry spell, convective weather events (heavy rain, thunderstorm, hailstorm, lightning), severe thunderstorms, high wind-induced impacts, heatwave, sand/dust storm.
+This has resulted in the loss of human lives and livestock.

-Effective risk communication and sectoral coordination:
+e) Effective risk communication and sectoral coordination: